 After all, it may already have led to sales, but from customers who, for example, might save a lot of products in their basket before buying them at the end of the month.

-When analyzing your PPC performance in Sellics, you can simply click on the "set optimization time-frame" button to quickly exclude the last 7 days from the timeframe (or 14 from SB).
+Per default we are going to show you the data of the last 14 days.
+When analyzing your PPC performance in Sellics, we suggest to exclude the last 7 days from the timeframe (or 14 from SB).